ProfessorJames/south-coast-golf-club/README.md

    1. Web Accessibility testing - When running the website through [Wave](https://wave.webaim.org/report#/https://professorjames.github.io/south-coast-golf-club/ "WAVE") it was showing an error.
 The error relates to "Empty form label, A form label is present, but does not contain any content".
 To address this issue I added an aria-hidden="true" to the HTML.
 Content hidden with aria-hidden="true" is not presented to screen reader users.

    2. Media Queries - The media queries were providing some trouble with placmenet of the Hero image.
 This was due to a missing closing tag for one of the media queries.
-This caused much time spent looking to fix an issue that ultimately due to poor css or poor html.
 Lesson learned is to check both HTML & CSS code with validators earlier.
-Also learned to use IDE to format document on save so that any silly missing bracklet issues don't reoccur.
+Also learned to use IDE to format document on save so that any silly missing closing tags etc. don't reoccur in future.

    3. CSS - Refactor code tp target specific elements instead of combining element selectors.
 This allows targeting to be more specific, and helps code to be more reusable.